 The EHIC shall be a plastic card attesting that the person is a Member State of the European Union, a Member State of the European Economic Area (Iceland, Norway, Liechtenstein) or a Swiss Confederation and is socially insured in his or her country.

 The EHIC card can be applied for:

 The EHIC shall be issued free of charge and shall be valid for three years.
 You may receive a new card free of charge after the expiry date of the card (or within one month before the existing EHIC expires).

 Vaccination is an essential guarantor of health.
-Full available on the website of the vaccination service alphabetical list of countries which allows you to find out about the necessary vaccines in the country and region when selecting the country of destination.
+Available on this website list of countries in which you can find out about the necessary vaccines in the country and region.

 The consular register is an information system under the responsibility of the Ministry of Foreign Affairs, in which any resident of Latvia who holds a Latvian passport may register and who intends to travel abroad on a trip not exceeding six months.
 Registration in the Consular Register will make it possible, if necessary, to receive consular assistance promptly in emergency situations.

 Registration in the Consular Register may be possible:

 At the same time, you can submit information about the people you travel with, accommodation, contacts, insurance, etc.